Ascertaining the Uncertainty Relations via Quantum Correlations

 Here in this work, we present such a general scheme from which both the uncertainty relation and MDR turn to the forms involving only bipartite correlation functions.
-In this formalism, whilst the uncertainty relation becomes an inequality imposed on the correlation functions of bipartite states, the Heisenberg's and Ozawa's MDRs transform into strong constraints on the shareability (monogamy) of the bipartite correlations in multipartite state.
+In this formalism, whilst the uncertainty relation becomes an inequality imposed on the correlation functions of bipartite states, the different forms of MDRs transform into strong constraints on the shareability (monogamy) of the bipartite correlations in multipartite state.
 This directly relates the key element of quantum information, i.e., the nonlocal correlation, with the fundamental principle of quantum mechanics, i.e., uncertainty principle, in a quantitative way.
-And most importantly, it enables us to test the MDR with a variety of physical systems.
+And most importantly, it enables us to test the MDRs in a variety of physical systems.

-Without loss of generality, following we instantiate our discussion in qubit system having dichotomic ($\pm$) observables which are described by two dimensional Hilbert space.
-Such systems include spin 1/2 particle, polarizations of photons, two level atoms, etc. We take the measurable observables to be the spin components for convenience hereafter.
+To test the validity of the various MDRs, one has to measure the physical observable quantities for which the different MDRs exhibit distinct responses.
+Here we present our method of constructing such quantities for qubit systems.
+Although the generalization to arbitrary systems is not trivial, the various MDRs have already shown the essential differences in two-dimensional Hilbert spaces within our scheme.
+The qubit systems include spin 1/2 particle, polaizations of photons, two level atoms, etc. For the sake of convenience we take the measurable observables to be the spin components.
 A measurement of spin along arbitrary vector $\vec{a}$ in three dimensional Euclidean space can be represented by the following operator

 Here $\vec{\sigma} = (\sigma_x, \sigma_y, \sigma_z)$ are Pauli matrices, $\vec{n}_a = \vec{a}/|\vec{a}|$, and a general commutative relation holds for such operators